-- · The Governance and Nominating Committee annually reviews with the Board the qualifications for Board members and the composition of the Board as a whole. - The Governance and Nominating Committee annually reviews each director's continuation on the Board and makes recommendations to the full Board. - Each Board member performs an annual self-assessment and the Governance and Nominating Committee oversees an annual self-assessment of the full Board.
+- The Governance and Nominating Committee annually reviews with the Board the qualifications for Board members and the composition of the Board as a whole; - · The Governance and Nominating Committee annually reviews each director's continuation on the Board and makes recommendations to the full Board; and - Each Board member performs an annual self-assessment and the Governance and Nominating Committee oversees an annual self-assessment of the full Board.

 The Committee also considers any stockholder nominations for candidates for our Board.
 Following verification of the stockholder status of persons proposing candidates, recommendations are provided to and considered by our Governance and Nominating Committee at a regularly scheduled meeting, which is generally the first or second meeting before the issuance of the proxy statement for our annual meeting.
 If any materials are provided by a stockholder in connection with the nomination of a director candidate, such materials are forwarded to our Governance and Nominating Committee.
 Our Governance and Nominating Committee also reviews materials provided by other parties in connection with a nominee who is not proposed by a stockholder.
-In evaluating such nominations, our

-Governance and Nominating Committee seeks to achieve a balance of knowledge, experience and capability on our Board of Directors and evaluates the experience, skills, abilities and qualifications of each candidate and considers the diversity of the current members of the Board.
-Our Governance and Nominating Committee has in the past used a paid third-party to identify potential directors and if it does engage such third party, it is committed to having any such third party seek candidates, regardless of gender, ethnicity or national origin, as part of the Board's commitment to consideration of diversity as described in the Company's Corporate Governance Guidelines and the Committee's charter.
-The Governance and Nominating Committee annually assesses the effectiveness of the Company's diversity policy in connection with the selection of individual candidates for election or re-election to the Board.
-As the Board evolves, racial and ethnic diversity will be an important factor considered in assessing the overall mix of skills, experience, background and characteristics.
+In evaluating such nominations, our Governance and Nominating Committee seeks to achieve a balance of knowledge, experience and capability on our Board of Directors and evaluates the experience, skills, abilities and qualifications of each candidate and considers the diversity of the current members of the Board.
+Our Governance and Nominating Committee has in the past used a paid third-party to identify potential directors and if it does engage such third party, it is committee to having any such third party seek candidates, regardless of gender, ethnicity or national origin, as part of the Board's committee annually assesses the effectiveness of the Company's diversity policy in connection with the selection of individual candidates for election or re-election to the Board.
+As the Board evolves, gender, racial and ethnic diversity will be an important factor considered in assessing the overall mix of skills, experience, background and characteristics.
 We recognize the importance of diversity and welcome continued dialogue with our investors on this topic.